materight/unpaired-SPADE/README.md

 </div>

 ### Model Architecture
 An adaptation of [SPADE](https://github.com/NVlabs/SPADE.git) to unpaired data samples.
 It exploits a semantic segmentation network (from [CSAILVision's semantic segmentation](https://github.com/CSAILVision/semantic-segmentation-pytorch)) to introduce a reconstruction loss over the semantic labels.
+Check to [presentation](./slides.pdf) for more details.

 <div align="center">